HL7/codex-radiation-therapy/input/pagecontent/building_on_mcode.md

     * Extending the bodySite field with qualifiers for location and laterality, as was done in [mCode Cancer-related Surgical Procedure]
     * Slicing basedOn to link the summary to an associated plan and/or prescription
 * [mCODE CancerDiseaseStatus]
   * This profile is the base for the [CodeX RT Radiotherapy Disease Status][CodexRTRadiotherapyDiseaseStatus] profile
   * CodeX RT extends the base profile by adding:
-    * adding a top-level extension to reference a [CodeX RT Radiotherapy Volume][CodeXRTRadiotherapyVolume]
+    * Adding a top-level extension to reference a [CodeX RT Radiotherapy Volume][CodeXRTRadiotherapyVolume]
-    * extending the valueCodeableConcept field with a [disease progression qualifier] extension
+    * Extending the valueCodeableConcept field with a [disease progression qualifier] extension
 * [mCODE RadiotherapyVolume]
   * This profile is the base for the [CodeX RT Radiotherapy Volume][CodexRTRadiotherapyVolume]
-  * CodeX RT extends the base profile by adding:
+  * CodeX RT extends the base profile by:
-    * a DICOM identifer
+    * Adding a DICOM identifier
 * [mCODE modalityAndTechnique]
   * This extension is used in all 9 CodeX RT profiles based on original or filler order ServiceRequests and Procedure
   * CodeX RT extends this extension with: